josh384331/FRIEND/README.md

 ### Interpolation

 To perform interpolation on the dataset, use the `dataset_interp` function.
 It takes the following arguments:
-- `indep_Vars`: The independent variables.
+- `indep_Vars`: Float array of length `n_IndepVars` containing The independent variables.
-- `i_indepVar`: The index of the independent variable to interpolate.
+- `i_indepVar`: integer containing the index of the independent variable to interpolate.
 Always choose 1 (I will make this automatic eventually)
-- `rowi`: The starting row index for interpolation.
+- `rowi`: Integer containing the starting row index for interpolation.
 This should probably be the start of your table (I will make this automatic eventually)
-- `rowf`: The ending row index for interpolation.
+- `rowf`: Integer containing The ending row index for interpolation.
 This should probably be the end of your table (I will make this automatic eventually)
+- `error`: Integer array of length `n_IndepVars` containing error codes.
+0=within range 1=above range -1=below range
 The function returns the interpolated values in an array of length equal to the number of dependant variables (stored as `n_depVars`)

 ## How to Operate